astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 twice its momentum so the total impulse delivered to the box will be the difference between the bottom and the top: $nAcdt\times Egy/c^3$.
-(There is a factor of two from the reflection that cancels out when you consider that the photons are not traveling *stright* up and down.
+(There is a factor of two from the reflection that cancels out when you consider that the photons are not traveling *straight* up and down.
 Integrate over all possible angles to get a factor of 1/2.)
 Divide through by $dt$ to turn impulse into force.
 Then note that if you take $A$ to be the total area of the top and bottom of the box,